-We recognise that LGBT pupils may well be targeted by other students although being LGBT is not in itself an inherent risk factor for harm.
-We also recognise that pupils perceived to be LGBT (whether they are or not) may be equally vulnerable to those who identify as LGBT.
+We recognise that LGB and gender questioning (LGBGQ) pupils may well be targeted by other students although being LGB or gender questioning is not in itself an inherent risk factor for harm.
+We also recognise that pupils perceived to be LGBGQ (whether they are or not) may be equally vulnerable to those who identify as LGBGQ.
 We recognise that such pupils need a trusted adult in whom to confide and a safe space to speak out and share their concerns.
-LGBT inclusion is part of the PHSCE scheme of work and we cover resources that will help counter homophobic, bi-phobic and transphobic bullying and abuse.
-The Deputy Head (Pastoral) and the Head of Learning Development will act as trusted adults in the first instance and our allocated safe space will be the Pink Room.
+LGBGQ inclusion is part of the PHSCE scheme of work and we cover resources that will help counter homophobic, bi-phobic and transphobic bullying and abuse.
+The Deputy Head (Pastoral) and the Assistant Head EDI will act as trusted adults in the first instance and our allocated safe space will be the Pink Room.